simonhw/gardening-services/README.md

     ![Our Mission section of About Us page](docs/images/readme/about-mission.png)

 - The third section is brief paragraph that speaks directly to the prospective customer.
 It communicates that the business is dedicated to quality service and delivering exactly what the customer wants.
-A image of "Dermot" smiling and looking directly at the camera make a connection with the user as if they were speaking in person to a staff member.
+A image of "Dermot" smiling and looking directly at the camera makes a connection with the user as if they were speaking in person to a staff member.

     ![Our Mission section of About Us page](docs/images/readme/about-committment.png)